robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Let me you notice that while Iran correctly managed to anticipate the USA strategic attack in two days and promptly reacted to it, on the other side of information machinery the U.S. president has to battle against the internal leaks of an assessment which would be supposed to provide him information not contrasting his public declarations.

-Obviously, Iran is confirming damages to the Fordow nuclear site because they know saying anything different would imply to give solid proff and thus highly sensitive information to the enemy.
+Obviously, Iran is confirming damages to the Fordow nuclear site because they know that saying anything different would imply to give solid proof and thus exposing highly sensitive information to the enemy.
+As long they are wrong, as long they are affected by an asymmetrical disadvantage.

-Moreover, Israel is mad about the Iran nuclear supposedly-war plan and might attack with tactical nuclear bombs because of the **only** more powerful alternative to GBU-57 which failed to destroy the underground facility but just drilling holes.
-In fact, no terrain depression has been noticed but just dust on the surface. (cfr. [here](#how-to-analise-osint-war-information))
+Moreover, Israel is mad about the Iran nuclear supposedly-war plan and might attack with tactical nuclear bombs because it is the **only** more powerful alternative to GBU-57 which failed to destroy the underground facility but just drilling holes.
+In fact, no terrain depression has been noticed but dust on the surface. (cfr. [here](#how-to-analise-osint-war-information))

 [!INFO]
 2025-06-24 -- US Navy warships are firing top ballistic missile interceptors at an 'alarming rate,' admiral says.
 Since last year, US warships have repeatedly fired SM-3 interceptors to defend Israel from Iranian missiles.
 These are assets the US would need in a high-end fight.
 The SM-3 missile comes in multiple variants, which can cost from $10M up to $30M, according to the MDA.
 In October 2024, Tehran launched more than 180 ballistic missiles at Israel. -- Source: [Business Insider](https://www.businessinsider.com/us-warships-fire-top-missile-interceptors-alarming-rate-admiral-says-2025-6)